mdland-service/MDLand_TakeHome/README.md

 1. User should be able to create an account using a username and password
 2. User should be able to login using above credentials
 3. If not logged in, they should not be able to proceed past the login page
-4. The application should have 4 distinct URLs
+4. The application should have 4 distinct URLs:
    -  /login (landing page, where the user arrives upon load)
    -  /create_account (if the user doesn't have an account, should be able to make one.
 Link to this page from the login)
    -  /index (User should be able to view their to-do list here and not view other users to-do's)
    -  /create_list/:id (Page rendered after successful creation of a list)
    -  /delete_list/:id (Page rendered after deletion of a list)
      -  example: /delete_list/2 -> after deleting the list with primary key 2 in the database
 5. From the index page there should be a form allowing the creation of a list
 6. Under each list there should be a button to delete the list from the database
 7. Lists and users should be persisted to a backend database.
 Either sqlite3 or PSQL is fine.